dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 ### 1.3 - The parent property of an object3d based object

 The [parent property of an object3d](/2021/06/02/threejs-object3d-parent/) based object will be a reference to an object that is the parent of the current object3d based object.
+So then if I have a scene object and then I add a group to that scene object the parent property of the group should be a ref to the scene object.
+Also If I add a mesh object as a child of the group the parent property of that mesh should then be a reference to the group and the same could then be said about any additional mesh object that I may add as a child of that mesh object, and so forth.

 ```js
 (function () {